-PRO FORMA FINANCIAL STATEMENTS
+PRO FORMA FINANCIAL STATEMENT

-Unaudited Pro Forma Condensed Consolidated Combined Financial Statements
+Unaudited Pro Forma Condensed Consolidated Combined Income Statement

-The Unaudited Pro Forma Consolidated Combined Financial Statements (the "pro forma financial statements") combine the historical consolidated financial statements of Yield LLC, the financial statements of the 2015 Drop Down Assets, and the pre-acquisition combined statements of the Alta Wind Portfolio ("Alta"), to illustrate the potential effect of the above mentioned transactions.
-The pro forma financial statements were based on the:
+The Unaudited Pro Forma Consolidated Combined Income Statement (the "pro forma income statement") combines the consolidated income statement of Yield LLC, the pre-acquisition common control income statements of the EME-NYLD-Eligible Assets, and the pre-acquisition combined income statement of the Alta Wind Portfolio ("Alta"), to illustrate the potential effect of the above mentioned transactions.
+The pro forma income statement was based on the:

-- accompanying notes to the Unaudited Pro Forma Consolidated Combined Financial Statements; - consolidated financial statements of Yield LLC for the year ended December 31, 2014 and notes relating thereto filed with this registration statement; - combined financial statements of the Alta Wind Portfolio for the period from January 1, 2014 through August 12, 2014; and - financial statements of the operating subsidiaries of Laredo Ridge Wind, LLC; Tapestry Wind, LLC; and WCEP Holdings, LLC for the year ended December 31, 2014 and the notes thereto, filed within this registration statement.
+- accompanying notes to the Unaudited Pro Forma Consolidated Combined Financial Statements; - consolidated financial statements of Yield LLC for the year ended December 31, 2014 and notes relating thereto filed with this registration statement; - combined financial statements of the Alta Wind Portfolio for the period from January 1, 2014 through August 12, 2014; and - financial statements of the operating subsidiaries of Laredo Ridge Wind, LLC; Tapestry Wind, LLC; and WCEP Holdings, LLC for the period from January 1, 2014 through March 31, 2014 (Predecessor period) and the period from April 1, 2014 through December 31, 2014 (Successor period) and the notes thereto, filed within this registration statement.

-The pro forma financial statements should also be read in conjunction with the following financial statements included within this registration statement:
+The pro forma income statement should also be read in conjunction with the following financial statements included within this registration statement:

-- consolidated financial statements of Yield LLC for the year ended December 31, 2013 and notes relating thereto; - combined financial statements of the Alta Wind Portfolio for the years ended December 31, 2013 and 2012 and for the six months ended June 30, 2014 and the notes relating thereto; and - financial statements of the operating subsidiaries of Laredo Ridge Wind, LLC; Tapestry Wind, LLC; and WCEP Holdings, LLC for the year ended December 31, 2013 and the notes thereto.
+- · consolidated financial statements of Yield LLC for the year ended December 31, 2013 and notes relating thereto; - combined financial statements of the Alta Wind Portfolio for the years ended December 31, 2013 and 2012 and for the six months ended June 30, 2014 and the notes relating thereto; and - financial statements of the operating subsidiaries of Laredo Ridge Wind, LLC; Tapestry Wind, LLC; and WCEP Holdings, LLC for the year ended December 31, 2013 and the notes thereto.

-The historical consolidated financial statements have been adjusted in the pro forma financial statements to give effect to pro forma events that are (1) directly attributable to the Alta Acquisition and the 2015 Drop Down Assets transactions, (2) factually supportable and (3) with respect to the pro forma statements of operations, expected to have a continuing impact on the combined results.
-The Unaudited Pro Forma Consolidated Combined Statements of Operations, (the "pro forma statements of operations") for the year ended December 31, 2014 give effect to the acquisitions as if they occurred on January 1, 2014.
-The Unaudited Pro Forma Consolidated Combined Balance Sheet, (the "pro forma balance sheet") as of December 31, 2014, gives effect to the 2015 Drop Down Assets acquisition as if it occurred on December 31, 2014.
+The historical consolidated income statement has been adjusted in the pro forma income statement to give effect to pro forma events that are (1) directly attributable to the Alta Acquisition and the EME-NYLD-Eligible Assets transactions, (2) factually supportable and (3) expected to have a continuing impact on the combined results.
+The pro forma income statement for the year ended December 31, 2014 gives effect to the acquisitions as if they occurred on January 1, 2014.

-As described in the accompanying notes, the pro forma financial statements have been prepared using the acquisition method of accounting under GAAP and the regulations of the SEC.
-The 2015 Drop Down Assets transaction is accounted as a transfer of entities under common control and the purchase price is allocated to the carrying values of the assets acquired and liabilities assumed as of the date of the acquisition.
-The purchase price for the Alta Acquisition is allocated to the assets acquired and liabilities assumed based upon their estimated fair values as of December 31, 2014.
+As described in the accompanying notes, the pro forma income statement has been prepared using the acquisition method of accounting under GAAP and the regulations of the SEC.
+The EME-NYLD-Eligible Assets transaction was accounted as a transfer of entities under common control and the purchase price was allocated to the carrying values of the assets acquired and liabilities assumed as of the date of the acquisition.